-On 14 October 2021, at the last meeting of the year, the Special Representative noted the achievements made in the implementation of the Final Agreement since its signing in 2016, adding that progress on pending tasks and overcoming challenges to implementation depended, to a large extent, on the ability of the parties to implement all aspects of the agreement.519 A total of 296 men and women who laid down their arms in good faith had lost their lives, primarily due to actions of illegal armed groups and criminal organizations, with Afro-Colombian and indigenous communities disproportionately affected.
-He called for the urgent and simultaneous implementation of all provisions pertaining to security guarantees and the better use by the Government and State entities of the mechanisms such as the National Commission on Security Guarantees to devise effective measures to curb violence.
+On 14 October, at the last meeting of the year held under the item,517 the Special Representative noted the achievements made in the implementation of the Final Agreement since its signing in 2016, adding that making progress on pending tasks and overcoming challenges to implementation depended, to a large extent, on the ability of the parties to implement all aspects of the agreement.
+A total of 296 men and women who had laid down their arms in good faith had lost their lives, primarily owing to actions of illegal armed groups and criminal organizations, with Afro-Colombian indigenous and communities disproportionately affected.
+He called for the urgent and simultaneous implementation of all provisions of the agreement pertaining to security guarantees and the better use by the Government and State entities of the mechanisms established therein, such as the National

+Commission on Security Guarantees, to devise effective measures to curb violence.

-The civil society briefers in 2021 focused their statements on the importance of inclusivity in Colombia's peacebuilding process, particularly from the standpoint of women, youth, indigenous and Afro-Colombian communities.
-In her statement at the meeting of the Council, on 13 July 2021, the Founder and Director of the Latin America Foundation "Viva la Vida," noted that women in Colombia had made great progress in the context of resolution 1325 (2000) on women and peace and security and promoted the inclusion of a gender approach in the Final Agreement.520 As a representative of the young people of Colombia, she made several proposals to the Council, including adding specific indicators on the implementation of the youth, peace and security agenda in the Verification Mission's mandate, dedicating a section of Council meetings to youth issues with a gender perspective, and for the Council to visit the country and hold consultations with youth representation in all their diversity.
-She also called on the Government of Colombia to increase the participation of young people in decision-making at all levels and to protect their lives, advance investigations into cases of violence against women and young people and develop strategies to demobilize and reintegrate youth.
+The civil society briefers in 2021 focused on the importance of inclusivity in the country's peacebuilding process, in particular from the standpoint of women, youth and indigenous and Afro-Colombian communities.
+In her statement at the meeting held on 13 July,518 the founder and Director of the Latin American foundation Viva la Vida noted that women in Colombia had made great progress in the context of resolution 1325 (2000), on women and peace and security, and had promoted the inclusion of a gender approach in the Final Agreement.
+As a representative of the young people of Colombia, she made several proposals to the Council, including adding specific indicators on the implementation of the youth, peace and security agenda in the mandate of the United Nations Verification Mission in Colombia, dedicating a section of Council meetings to youth issues from a gender perspective and for the Council to visit the country and hold consultations with youth representatives in all their diversity.
+She also called on the Government to increase the participation of young people in decision-making at all levels and to protect their lives, to advance investigations into cases of violence against women and young people and to develop strategies to demobilize and reintegrate youth.